 Master in Turning

 The third level of qualification is the award of ‘Master in Turning’.
-This is currently awarded by the Company, in recognition of a lifetime of achievement and contribution to our craft.
+This is currently awarded by the Company, in recognition of a lifetime of achievement and contribution to the craft.

-The application will be submitted to the Company Selection College for recognition of their wider commitment to the craft, above and beyond their essential excellence in turning.
-This would include recognising their international status, charitable commitments, training and their higher level organisational commitments and work towards fostering recognition of the craft through their known actions and personal profile within the craft.
+The application will be submitted to the Company ‘Electoral College’ for recognition of their wider commitment to the craft, above and beyond their essential excellence in turning.
+This would include recognising their international status, charitable commitments, training and their high-level organisational commitments and work towards fostering recognition of the craft through their known actions and personal profile within the craft.